Charles Murray Padday: Work

 Two works by Padday are on display in the National Maritime Museum and another is in the Folkestone Museum.

-Example of book illustration by Padday

-Padday illustrated John Graham, sub-lieutenant R.N., A tale of the Atlantic fleet (1912), by Fleet Surgeon T.T.
-Jeans (1871–1938) by courtesy of Hathi Trust.

 Death

 He died on 10 April 1954 in Sussex, leaving an estate worth £2,843 7s.
 His widow Bertha Jane was his executor.
 At the time of his death he was living in Paddocks Land, Tyler's Green, Cuckfield, Sussex.
 Bertha Jane survived him by five years, dying in Torquay, Devon on 13 September 1960, and leaving an estate valued at £728,192 9s 9d.